How-To's

 Open the Create Poll page from the main menu and keep these points in mind:

-• Use Basic mode for a simple setup, or Advanced if you want full control.
+• Use Fun mode for a quick public ranked poll: one question, one link, no signup to vote, and live results.
+When you need more setup control, move to Full mode: Basic for a simple setup, or Advanced for full control.
 If the outcome really matters, we recommend Advanced and suggest taking the time to understand what each option does - most of them matter more than they first appear to.
-Switching between modes keeps the values you have already entered.
+Switching between Basic and Advanced keeps the values you have already entered.

 • Fill in the required fields, starting with the poll title at the very top.
 Required fields are marked with red dots.